karaokemugen/karaokemugen-app/CONTRIBUTING.md

 If an issue needs to be fixed, a milestone will be added to it by a maintainer.
 At this point anyone can take the issue and work on it.

-If a issue is closed but has not been fixed and could be reopened, please add a comment to it and wait for a maintainer to reopen it.
+If an issue is closed but has not been fixed and could be reopened, please add a comment to it and wait for a maintainer to reopen it.

 ### Working on an issue